 Oscillatory dynamics

-After the training, we added semi-realistic temporal dynamics to each node in the hidden layer, based on differential equations, solved using the explicit Euler method.
+After the training the weights were frozen.
+We then added semi-realistic temporal dynamics to each node in the hidden layer, based on differential equations, solved using the Euler integration method.
 Dynamics in each hidden unit j were defined as:

 τHδHjδt=-Hj+σZj-Rj-αt+HjT